 - Fees are a proven mechanism to promote sustainable business and consumer habits, while avoiding overuse of any bag type.

 How will the funds collected from the bag fees be used?

 The fee will be charged and collected by individual businesses.
 These fees will help businesses recover the cost of bags, while also decreasing demand for single-use checkout bags.

 Does the City mandate how the paper and reusable bag fees are used?

 Businesses allocate those monies as they see fit.
-The City would always promote that any additional revenues from this program be used to help improve sustainability programs, including packaging waste reduction initiatives.
-The City understands that these fees can help cover the costs associated with this new program.
+The City would always promote that any additional revenues from this program be used to help improve sustainability programs, including waste reduction initiatives.
+These fees can also be used to help cover the costs of bags.